mdsnins/mdsnins/README.md

 * Some others
   - Member of KAIST CERT
-  - Lecturer of "Freashmen Seminar <Hacking Class>" of KAIST, 2018
+  - Lecturer of "Freashmen Seminar \<Hacking Class\>" of KAIST, 2018
+  - Player of KAIST-POSTECH Science War (Hacking) in 2018, 2020

 ### Developer
 * Software Developer